 - Inspection and Observation -walking through an area or location and observing tasks as they are conducted. - Consultation consulting with workers, WH&S representatives, WH&S Committees. - Job Safety Analysis considering how tasks are conducted, what could go wrong and considering how equipment or tools could fail; - Audits independent evaluation (e.g. safety audit, analysis of noise or dust exposure); - Workplace monitoring testing of plant, equipment and work environment for health hazards, including noise and airborne contaminants.
-Examples of monitoring equipment includes noise meter, light meter, dragger pump and gas monitor - Past Incidents reviewing previous reports of accidents and near misses; - Safety Data Sheets (SDS) A Safety Data Sheet (SDS) formerly known as a Material safety Data Sheet or MSDS prior to 2011 is a document that contains information on the potential health effects of exposure and how to work safely with the hazardous substances - External Sources reviewing information available from industry groups, health and safety publications, manufacturers or suppliers of equipment, chemicals, etc.
+Examples of monitoring equipment includes noise meter, light meter, dragger pump and gas monitor - Past Incidents reviewing previous reports of accidents and near misses; - Safety Data Sheets (SDS) A Safety Data Sheet (SDS) formerly known as a Material safety Data Sheet or MSDS prior to 2011 is a document that contains information on the potential health effects of exposure and how to work safely with the hazardous substances - Safety bulletins Safety bulletins or alerts may give prescriptive information to manage a known hazard. - Other External Sources reviewing information available from industry groups, health and safety publications, manufacturers or suppliers of equipment, chemicals, etc.

 The figure below shows the pre-event, event and post-event stages of an incident.
-The barriers in the preevent stage represent elements of the risk management systems such as formal risk assessments, task analysis, JSA's and training.
+The barriers in the prevent stage represent elements of the risk management systems such as formal risk assessments, task analysis, JSA's and training.
 They may also be mechanical such as guards on machines.